Rail transport in Ireland: Waterford to Rosslare (closed)

+Prior to 2010, there was a single service each way from Waterford to Rosslare stretch, operated by 2700 Class railcars taking just over 1 hour.
+The service closed for passenger services on 18 September 2010.

+The reopening of the line is recommended to be opened under the All Island Strategic Rail Review, and has been proposed by the Government as part of the Trans-European Transport Network.

 DART and DART Underground

-A proposed tunnel, connecting Heuston Station and Pearse Station and onwards to the Northern Commuter line, referred to as the DART Underground, is not planned to see any development until sometime "after 2042".
+A proposed tunnel, connecting Heuston Station and Pearse Station and onwards to the Northern Commuter line, referred to as the DART Underground, is not planned to see any development until sometime "after 2042", but is recommended as a long-term intervention under the All-Island Strategic Rail Review.

 Foynes Port

 The Shannon Foynes Port Company has been seeking reinstatement of the Limerick to Foynes Railway Line, which last operated in 2000, as part of their expansion plans.
-The company have commissioned a design for reinstatement by Irish Rail, however no funding was in place as of 2020.
-A tender was published in July 2022 for the reconstruction of the line.
+The route is under reconstruction and is due for reopening for freight in early 2024.
+Passenger services on the route are envisaged under the All-Island Strategic Rail Review.